Life as a visiting American exchange student

 - Read Next

-- Student Experiences - Germany Exchange placement in Canada The Canadian Classroom Christmas in Canada Settling into university life as an international student Liam’s Top Tips on being a bigger, unfit person at a sporty university
+- Eating on a budget as an International Student!
+Student Experiences - Germany Exchange placement in Canada The Canadian Classroom Christmas in Canada International Welcome Party - Karaoke in the Hub Liam’s Top Tips on being a bigger, unfit person at a sporty university